-Analysis of current organizational arrangements and patterns for provision and financing of medical care services in the United States.
-Topics include the medical care process and factors which affect need, access and use of services; factors affecting supply and distribution of health professionals and health facilities, and current issues pertinent to these health care services; factors related to health care costs; quality assessment and assurance; and financing of care through health insurance and governmental programs.
+Analysis of current organizational arrangements and patterns for provision and financing of medical care services in United States.
+Topics include need, access and use of services; issues related to health professionals and health facilities; health care costs; quality assessment and assurance and managed care and health care financing.

 This course is intended to serve as an introduction to the major issues of public health in the United States, although issues of global health will be considered as well.
 We will examine environmental, social and ethic determinants of public health, and how they may be altered.